datasektionen/bawang/README.md

 ## TODO
 * Add react-translate to everything. https://www.npmjs.com/package/react-translate
+* Switch out more syntax for es6 just for fun
 * Look at cookie and browser default language when determining what language to send to client as default
 * Create lightweight global stylesheet with fonts, default colors and forms.
 * Implement styling